simoncozens/fonts-and-layout/features-2.md

       # Large number of kerning rules follow
     } EXTENDED_KERNING;

 > Kerning tables are obviously an example of very large *positioning* lookups, but they're the most common use of extensions.
-I haven't seen a *substitution* lookup that's so big it needs to use an extension.
+If you ever get into a situation where you're procedurally generating rules in a loop from a scripting language, you might end up with a *substitution* lookup that's so big it needs to use an extension.
+As mention in the previous chapter `fonttools feaLib` will reorganise rules into extensions automatically for you, whereas `makeotf` will require you to place things into extensions manually - another reason to prefer `fonttools`.

 ### Reverse chained contextual substitution

-The final substitution type is extremely rare.
-I haven't found any recorded use of it outside of test fonts.
-It was designed for nastaliq style Arabic fonts (often, but not exclusively, used in Urdu typesetting).
+The final substitution type is designed for Nastaliq style Arabic fonts (often used in Urdu and Persian typesetting).
 In that style, even though the input text is processed in right-to-left order, the calligraphic shape of the word is built up in left-to-right order: the form of each glyph is determined by the glyph which *precedes* it in the input order but *follows* it in the writing order.

 So reverse chained contextual substitution is a substitution that is applied by the shaper *backwards in time*: it starts at the end of the input stream, and works backwards, and the reason this is so powerful is because it allows you to contextually condition the "current" lookup based on the results from "future" lookups.